Browse the Guide:

 "THAT EXCEPTIONAL ONE: WOMEN IN AMERICAN ARCHITECTURE, 1888-1988."

 EXHIBIT MATERIALS, 1988.
 100 cu. ft.
+International Archive of Women in Architecture.
 Traveling exhibit created by the American

 Architectural Foundation of the American Institute of Architects about